 Welcome, Inter-American Commission.

-* César Rodríguez Garavito is a founding member of the Center for the Study of Law, Justice, and Society (Dejusticia)
+* César Rodríguez Garavito is a founding member of the Center for Law, Justice and Society (Dejusticia).